 Pumpkin Pie Ice Cream Recipe

-This recipe includes five simple ingredients: butternut squash (you can use pumpkin or any variety of winter squash), honey, cream, whole milk and honey.
+This recipe includes four simple ingredients: butternut squash (you can use pumpkin or any variety of winter squash), honey, cream, whole milk and honey.

 Yesterday on the way home from church, I noticed several establishments were offering some form of pumpkin “dessert”.
 Pumpkin Pie Blizzard from DQ, Dreyer’s Limited Edition Pumpkin, but I held steady and didn’t buy any.